BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - support for HTTP 1.1 keep-alive directive,
    - optional firewall for incoming requests.

 **telnetServer** can, similarly to webserver, handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built-in commands by itself.

+-----> Please see [Step by step guide to telnet server](Telnet_server_step_by_step.md) for more information.

 Built-in commands implemented so far:

 You can use the following commands:
    - quit                                            - Stops telnet session.
 You can also use Ctrl-C instead.